Top

 • 400+ grams: considered an “enhanced first degree felony” with a jail sentence of 10-99 years.
 A fine of up to $100,000 may be included.

 At Cofer & Connelly, PLLC, we can do more.
 We understand the gravity of a drug crime arrest and we can help you fight the charges with our team of skilled Austin drug crime attorneys.
-With a 90% dismissal or reduction rate for drug crime felonies in 2021 and 100% of our drug crimes clients avoiding jail, we understand how to deliver the best possible results for our clients’ legal issues.
+With a 90% dismissal or reduction rate for drug crime felonies in 2021 and 100% of our drug crime clients avoiding jail, we understand how to deliver the best possible results for our clients’ legal issues.

 Related Reading